deco-sites/www/docs/concepts/section/en.md

 ---
 description: |
-   A section represents a configurable UI element for a deco.cx site.
+   A Section represents a configurable UI element for a deco.cx site.
 ---

 Sections are **UI components built with [Preact](https://preactjs.com/)** that can receive props configured by users on _deco.cx_'s Admin.
-The Section implementations live on the `sections/` folder in the Site's code.
+The Section local implementations live on the `sections/` folder in the Site's code, but it's also possible to [import Sections](/docs/en/tutorials/importing-other-sites).

 Some examples of Section for an ecommerce store would be: